Re-Employment Services

 In Fiscal Year (FY) 2018, amendments to the Social Security Act permanently authorized the RESEA program and implemented several significant changes including formula-based funding and a series of requirements intended to increase the use and availability of evidence-based reemployment interventions and strategies.
 The permanent RESEA program has four purposes:

-For questions contact your local Workforce Center.
+For questions contact the local Workforce Center listed on the letter.
 Claimants can also call 1-877-509-6757 or visit www.KANSASWORKS.com for additional information.

 Your case manager will work with you to find an alternative appointment method.